-- Complete online application for admission and submit to the Admissions Office prior to pre-registering
+- Application for Admissions - Complete online application for admission and submit to the admissions department prior to pre-registering for any classes.

-- Submit all previous final high school and official college transcripts and/or GED scores.
+- Transcripts - Submit all previous final high school and official college transcripts and/or HSED/GED scores.

-- Check with Admissions Office for other program requirements.
+- Check with the admissions department for other program requirements.

 - An application for admission must be on file in order to register.